Alfresco/alfresco-ng2-components/docs/process-services/process-instance-header.component.md

     }
 ```

-In this way only the listed properties will be showed.
+Only the items in the `properties` array will be displayed.